-Operational grants are designed to provide limited operating assistance—up to 25 percent of an applicant’s eligible expenses—to museums, archives, and other heritage organizations so that they can continue to research, preserve, and interpret Edmonton’s heritage.
+Operational Grants are designed to provide limited operating assistance—up to 25 percent of an applicant’s eligible expenses—to museums, archives, and other heritage organizations so that they can continue to research, preserve, and interpret Edmonton’s heritage.

-To be eligible, heritage organizations must have been registered as a non-profit society for at least one year, and their activities must take place within the corporate limits of the City of Edmonton.
+To be eligible, heritage organizations must have been registered as a non-profit society for at least one year and their activities must take place within the corporate limits of the City of Edmonton.
 Heritage organizations must have ongoing public programming that promotes Edmonton’s heritage.

 This program excludes educational institutions, recreation centres, community leagues, health facilities, religious institutions, and government-owned and/or operated facilities.
 Organizations that receive Operational funding through other City of Edmonton grant programs are also not eligible.

-When is the deadline?
+When Is the Deadline?

 All grant recipients are required to submit a Final Report to the EHC to share the outcomes of grant funding.
 Final Reports are due 90 days after project completion or by the date listed in the Letter of Agreement signed by the EHC and the successful applicant organization (whichever comes first).
 Submit your Final Report using the downloadable forms below.